How To Prepare A Great Moist Roast Turkey For The Holidays

 Instructions

-No matter how you choose to cook your bird, the number one reason people end up with dry turkey is that they wait until the white meat reaches 165°F before taking it out of the oven.
+No matter how you cook your bird, the number one reason people end up with dry turkey is that they wait until the white meat reaches 165°F before taking it out of the oven.